 During my time at Purdue, I was thoroughly trained in echocardiography, the clinical discipline of veterinary cardiology and catheter-based techniques that offer minimally invasive options at correcting congenital heart disease.
 I also performed research and published articles related to many aspects of veterinary cardiology.
 Topics I have covered include therapy for Atrial Fibrillation, anticoagulant therapy and pacemaker patients.
 This is my passion!

 I am the the founder and sole owner of Colorado Veterinary Cardiology.
 I have a passion for assisting clients in diagnosing and treating dogs and cats with heart disease.
-I live in Evergreen, Colorado with my husband, son, cat and the many wild animals that visit our home daily.
+I live in Evergreen, Colorado with my husband, son, daughter, cat and the many wild animals that visit our home daily.
 I am an active mountain biker, rock climber, cross-country skier and yoga enthusiast.

 Dr. Linda Konde